adalkiran/py-inventa/README.md

 TODO: Coming soon, in progress...
 ## **OTHER IMPLEMENTATIONS**

-You can find Python implementation of Inventa on [Inventa for Go (go-inventa)](https://github.com/adalkiran/go-inventa).
+You can find Go implementation of Inventa on [Inventa for Go (go-inventa)](https://github.com/adalkiran/go-inventa).

 ## **LICENSE**